Which Claude Model Should You Use? (Most of You Don't Need Fable)

 *Sonnet 5 launched at an introductory $2/$10 per million tokens through August 31, 2026, then moves to its standard $3/$15.

-To make the spread real: a month of 100 million input tokens and 50 million output tokens runs about $1,050 on Sonnet, $1,750 on Opus, and $3,500 on Fable.
-Same work, same volume — the model choice alone more than triples the bill.
+To make the spread real: a month of 100 million input tokens and 50 million output tokens runs about $1,050 on Sonnet, $1,750 on Opus 5, and $3,500 on Fable.
+Same volume — the model choice alone more than triples the bill.
 That single fact is the whole of model economics, and it's why the smartest teams treat model selection as a cost decision, not just a capability one.

-As of July 7, 2026, Claude Fable 5 is billed as metered usage credits at $10 input / $50 output per million tokens — roughly double Opus and ten times Haiku — now that its subsidized period on paid plans has ended.
-Through today, Pro, Max, Team, and select Enterprise plans included Fable for up to about half of your weekly usage limit.
-Starting now, that included allowance is gone; if you keep using Fable, you're paying API rates on top of your subscription.
+As of July 7, 2026, Claude Fable 5 is billed as metered usage credits at $10 input / $50 output per million tokens — roughly double Opus 5 and ten times Haiku — now that its subsidized period on paid plans has ended.
+Through early July, Pro, Max, Team, and select Enterprise plans included Fable for up to about half of your weekly usage limit.
+That included allowance is gone; if you keep using Fable, you're paying API rates on top of your subscription.

 The part that catches people: if you haven't enabled usage credits in the Claude Console, Fable access simply stops — no silent bill, but no access either.
 And if you have enabled credits without a spending cap, a few long Fable sessions on a big context can quietly dwarf your monthly subscription, because it's the most expensive model Anthropic sells.
 Nobody overspends here on purpose.
 They overspend by leaving "use the newest, best model" as the default and not noticing the meter turned on.
 The two-minute fix is to open the Console, decide whether you even need Fable enabled, and set a monthly cap before you forget.

-The honest take: most of you don't need Fable
+The honest take: most of you still don't need Fable

-Fable 5 is an excellent model, and most people reaching for it are wrong to — it's too smart for the work the average knowledge worker actually does.
-That's not a knock on the model; it's a knock on the reflex.
-"Use the most capable model available" feels responsible and is usually just expensive.
-The daily work of most knowledge workers — drafting, summarizing, answering, analyzing a normal-sized document, writing and reviewing ordinary code — sits comfortably inside what Sonnet already does well, faster and at a fraction of the price.
-Paying ten times more for headroom you never touch isn't buying quality; it's buying idle horsepower.
+Fable 5 is an excellent model, and most people reaching for it are wrong to — it's overqualified for the work the average knowledge worker actually does, and now Opus 5 covers most of what remained.
+The daily work of most knowledge workers — drafting, summarizing, answering, analyzing a normal document, writing and reviewing ordinary code — sits comfortably inside what Sonnet already does well, faster and at a fraction of the price.
+The hard, deep work that genuinely needs more horsepower increasingly belongs to Opus 5, at half Fable's rate.
+Paying ten times Haiku for headroom you never touch isn't buying quality; it's buying idle horsepower.

-Haiku 4.5 — the bulk worker.
-Classification, tagging, extraction, format conversion, routing decisions, first-pass triage, simple boilerplate.
+Haiku 4.5 — the fast operator.
+Classification, tagging, extraction, format conversion, routing, first-pass triage, simple boilerplate.
 Anything high-volume and rule-shaped.
-At a fifth of Sonnet's price and a tenth of Fable's, Haiku is where cost-conscious throughput lives — and a common pattern is to run Haiku first on incoming work and only escalate the items it flags as hard.
+At a fifth of Sonnet's price and a tenth of Fable's, Haiku is where cost-conscious throughput lives — and a common pattern is to run Haiku first on incoming work and escalate only the items it flags as hard.

-Sonnet 5 — the default.
+Sonnet 5 — the reliable generalist.
 This is what most work should run on: the majority of coding, content drafting, data analysis, and everyday reasoning.
 It outperforms earlier Opus models on many benchmarks while running much faster and cheaper, and its introductory pricing through August makes it an especially easy default right now.
-There's a genuine tension worth knowing about here: Anthropic's own model-overview docs suggest starting with Opus, while the practitioner community and Claude's own selection guide say start with Sonnet.
-The cost lens breaks the tie — Opus is more than twice Sonnet's output price, so Sonnet-first with deliberate escalation is the cost-correct default for all but the hardest work.
+Start here; escalate deliberately.

 Three levers that cut the bill without downgrading the work